 We are a very well-connected port, where goods can be transported quickly and easily.
 In addition to the obvious maritime connections with other ports, there is good access to the port from the land.
 This is possible due to the extensive railway infrastructure, connecting almost every location within the port, as well as the road infrastructure, ensuring access to and from the national roads and the A1 motorway within 15–20 minutes from any terminal within the port.

 The Port of Gdańsk is currently ranked 1st in the Baltic Sea in terms of container handling.
-The Outer Port at the Port of Gdańsk features the largest container terminal in Poland - with the DCT terminal handling ocean connections with China.
+The Outer Port at the Port of Gdańsk features the largest container terminal in Poland - with the Baltic Hub terminal handling ocean connections with China.

 The main area of passenger car handling is the Free Customs Area.
 In the case of increased volumes, Oliwa and Westerplatte Quays are also used.
 The Automotie Terminal services two key operators: BLG Logistics and Adampol.
 The logistics chains passing through the port of Gdańsk include both export and import, with approximately 60 percent accounting for export and 40 percent for import.

 Fully automated Liquid Fuel Handling Base, supporting the largest ships that can enter the Baltic.
 It has four stations adapted to the handling of crude oil, petroleum products, heating oils and diesel fuels, located in enclosed basins equipped with spill dams and a fire protection system.

 The Port of Gdańsk offers a wide range of options for handling dry bulk requiring specialised transshipment and storage technology.
 These include fertilizers, minerals, iron ore, aggregates, phosphates and grains like wheat or barley.